How Ceiling Fans Impact Airflow in the Home

 You may have heard that ceiling fans can be run “backward” in different seasons.
 This is true, and it’s based on real science.

-In the summertime, ceiling fans should rotate counterclockwise.
+In the summertime, fans should rotate counterclockwise.
 This pushes air down and results in the windchill effect.
-Meanwhile, in the winter, ceiling fans should be adjusted to rotate clockwise.
+Meanwhile, in the winter, fans should be adjusted to rotate clockwise.
 This moves air upwards, redistributing the warmth rather than keeping it trapped wherever your vents are.

 Many ceiling fans come with a switch that will toggle between rotational directions.
 Other models, especially older ones, might lack the reversible motors that are standard today.
 You might need to call in an electrician to update your ceiling fans.